 How To Travel To Ikaria By Ferry

-The most common way to reach Ikaria is by utilizing a ferry from Piraeus (Athens), although the trip is relatively long (about 11 hours).
+The most common way to reach Ikaria is by ferry from Piraeus (Athens), although the trip is relatively long (about 11 hours).
 Ikaria can also be reached by sea departing from the nearby islands of Samos, Syros, Mykonos, and Chios.

 Ferries can arrive both at the main port in Agios Kirykos, which receives boats from Chios, Samos, Kavala, Lesvos, Lemnos, Syros, and Piraeus, as well as to the port of Evdhilos, connected to Samos, Mykonos, Syros, Samos, and Piraeus.